Haruniv/haruniv/README.md

 Good day!
 I am a Oracle and MySQL DBA from South Korea.

-I am interested in Quantum Computing and Deep learning and Sharing Economy I love reading, exercising and communicating!
+I am interested in Quantum Computing and Deep learning and Sharing Economy</br>I love reading, exercising and communicating!

 If you want to contact me, please leave me a message!